One of the notable by-products of advancements in technology in the past decade is that working remotely has become easier than ever.

 For most of us, however, the idea of working remotely from a home office is very appealing.
 Whether you’re working remotely or self-employed and working from home, there are definite benefits to having your workspace where you live.

-Some of the benefits (like saving time) may be obvious, but there’s a few other ones you may not have considered.
+Some of the benefits (like saving time) may be obvious, but there are a few other ones you may not have considered.
 Here are seven key benefits of working remotely from a home office.

 1. Set your own hours